Tech-at-DU/redux-toolkit-async/README.md

 Compare these two files and test both components to get an idea of how these are working and what the differences are!

+## Challenges!

+1. Modify the components presented here.
+The SWAPI components just display, eye color, and mass.
+Display a few more features as an easy challenge.
+2. Make a new query api using openweathermap.
+Use the components here as a guide.
+Follow the steps in the following section.

 ## Try it yourself!

 Try it youself by following these steps: